Changes in V3

 API architecture and design

-V3 replaces this design with a new, modular architecture that:
+V3 introduces a modular architecture that:

 Version 3.0

-V3.0 provides two new sets of endpoints:
+V3.0 introduces two new sets of endpoints:

 Version 3.1